 Afterpay, headquartered in Sydney, Australia, was founded in 2014 by Nick Molnar and Anthony Eisen.

 Molnar, although being 24 years at the time of launching Afterpay, already had his fair share of experience as an entrepreneur.

 When he was 14, he began to import headphones from Japan to sell them online.
 While this particular business didn’t go anywhere, it nonetheless proved to be a valuable lesson.

 As a teenager, he, furthermore, worked in a Sydney-based jewelry store called St Michel Internationale, which was owned by his parents Michele and Ron Molnar.

 During his first year of university (Molnar attended the University of Sydney on a rugby scholarship studying finance), he began selling excess stock from the shop’s supplier through eBay.

 Molnar, from an early age, was very good at persuading people.
-So before he started selling the jewelry, he convinced his father to fly with him to the United States and meet the shop’s supplier.
+So, before he started selling jewelry, he convinced his father to fly with him to the United States and meet the shop’s supplier.
 He then, again, persuaded the supplier to work together with him and become his sole partner.